qx6ghqkz/Spriters-Resource-Downloader/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -v, --verbose  use it to print progress during download
+  -v, --verbose  use it to print progress during download --nsfw         use it to enable downloading of NSFW assets
 ```

 It is recommended to activate the verbose mode (optional, not activated by default) to keep track of the progress.